Rapid City Journal

 - I wrote about when Marsy's Law – a controversial victims' rights law being adopted in several states – was first invoked by a law enforcement officer in South Dakota to prevent her name from being released by state officials after she shot someone.
-My reporting was shared by the Marshall Project and cited several times in Reason articles.
+My reporting was shared by the Marshall Project and cited in multiple Reason articles.

 - Using a death certificate obtained through a public records request, I wrote about how a man died from a police shooting and neck injury after his car fell off a cliff after he allegedly rammed his car into a Rosebud Sioux patrol vehicle.
 I am waiting for the FBI to fulfill my FOIA request for documents related to this case.

-- After receiving tips from community members I explained how the Rapid City and Pennington County websites had wrong information about some voting locations on their websites until about noon an election day.
+- After receiving tips from community members, I explained how the Rapid City and Pennington County websites had wrong information about some voting locations on their websites until about noon an election day.

-- I wrote about how a defendant in need of competency restoration waited more than four months in jail before receiving treatment because the state mental health hospital has a shortage of beds and nurses, and because there's no other facility that can accept jailed defendants, despite a law saying the hospital must contract out services for people qualified for admission.
+- I wrote about how a defendant in need of competency restoration waited more than four months in jail before receiving treatment because the state mental health hospital has a shortage of beds and nurses, and because there's no other facility that can accept jailed defendants despite a law saying the hospital must contract out services for people qualified for admission.

 Native American affairs